 Chronic Fatigue Syndrome

 Symptoms vary from person to person.
-They may include:
+They may be:

-There are no current guidelines to prevent CFS because the cause is unknown.
+There are no current guidelines to prevent CFS.

 Centers for Disease Control and Prevention